Confidential Counseling for Students

-Counseling Services’ office hours are 8:30pm–5:00pm, Monday through Friday.
+Counseling Services’ office hours are 8:30pm–5:00pm, Monday through Friday, and evening hours by appointment.
 Counseling Services is located above the bookstore in Harrelson Student Services Center on the second floor.

 Make an Appointment

-To make an appointment, please call the Office of Student Affairs at 803.786.3856 or the Director of Counseling Services at 803.786.3603.
+To make an appointment, please call the Office of Counseling and Accessibility Services at 803.786.3719 or the Director of Counseling Services at 803.786.3603.
 You can also see real-time availability and schedule your appointment.

 In an emergency, please dial 911.
 If you need after-hours assistance: